cau-se/cp-dsl-replication/README.md

   - Click on the Download button for the current version.
 This should start the download and show the donate page, which can be ignored.
   - Wait until the download is complete.
-  - Depending on your platform you may have zip, dmg or tar.gz archive.
+  - Depending on your platform you may have zip, exe, dmg or tar.gz archive.
   - Unpack the archive and run the installer within the archive.
 On Linux this can be done with:
     - `tar -xvzpf eclipse-inst-jre-linux64.tar.gz`  (unpack archive)